inbo/tutorials/content/tutorials/r_database_access/index.md

 | 106107| 182343|GDGA             |Wilde hyacint  |Hyacinthoides non-scripta (L.) Chouard ex Rothm. |      5217|
 | 105765| 180785|GDGA             |Wilde hyacint  |Hyacinthoides non-scripta (L.) Chouard ex Rothm. |      4830|

 If we need this query regularly, but each time using a different `tax.NaamNederlands` (only the name changes), it is worthwhile to invest some time in the creation of a small custom function that uses this query as a template.
-Let's create a function `flora_records_on_dutch_name` that takes a valid database connection and a given dutch name and returns the relevant subset of the data for this query:
+Let's create a function `flora_records_on_dutch_name` that takes a valid database connection and a given Dutch name and returns the relevant subset of the data for this query:

 ```r